13 ways to say Friend in Japanese

 Shin-yuu (親友)

-Shin-yuu (親友) is a word used to describe a close friend, best friend or confidant.
-It is an intimate and long-term friendship relationship, in which there is a strong emotional bond between the two people.
+Shin-yuu (親友) is a word used to describe a close friend, a best friend, or confidant.
+It refers to an intimate and long-lasting friendship, where there is a strong emotional bond between the two people.

-The word "shin-yu" is composed of the characters "shin" which means "next" and "yuu" which means "friend", indicating that it is someone who is close to emotionally.
+The word “shin-yuu” is composed of the characters “shin” which means “close” and “yuu” which means “friend,” indicating that it is someone who is emotionally close.

-The Japanese have a very thoughtful approach towards friendships and believe that true friendship should be based on trust, loyalty and mutual support.
-Thus, when someone is called “shin-yuu”, it indicates that the friendship is very strong and lasting.
+The Japanese have a very careful approach to friendships and believe that true friendship must be based on trust, loyalty, and mutual support.
+Thus, when someone is called “shin-yuu,” it indicates that the friendship is very strong and lasting.

 Yūjin (友人)

-It's a more formal word and is often used in professional or social contexts, such as to describe a co-worker or an acquaintance at a party.
+It is a more formal word and is often used in professional or social contexts, such as to describe a coworker or an acquaintance at a party.

-The word "Yūjin" is composed of the characters "Yū" which means "friend" and "jin" meaning "person", indicating that he is a person who has a respectful friendship relationship.
-This word does not have the same emotional intensity as "Shin-Yuu", but still indicates a positive and friendship relationship.
+The word “yūjin” is composed of the characters “yū” which means “friend” and “jin” which means “person,” indicating that it is a person who has a respectful friendship.
+This word does not have the same emotional intensity as “shin-yuu,” but still indicates a positive and friendly relationship.

 Gokiburi (ゴキブリ)

-Although this word is not commonly used, it is a funny way of referring to a close friend in Japanese.
-The word “gokiburi” means cockroach, but it is used as a term of affection between close friends.
+Although this word is not commonly used, it is a funny way to refer to a close friend in Japanese.
+The word “gokiburi” means cockroach, but it is used as a term of endearment among close friends.

-This word is usually used in a humorous context and can be used to indicate a close relationship despite differences between people.
+This word is usually used in a humorous context and can be used to indicate a close relationship, despite the differences between people.

-The use of “gokiburi” can be understood as a way of showing that, even if the friend has a defect or something that can be considered negative, he is still loved and valued.
-It is a way of indicating that friendship is strong enough to overcome differences and imperfections.
+The use of “gokiburi” can be understood as a way to show that, even if the friend has a flaw or something that may be considered negative, they are still loved and valued.
+It is a way to indicate that the friendship is strong enough to overcome differences and imperfections.

 Other ways to say Friend in Japanese